The one that got away

 Secretaries of state cannae hack it

 It was the Secretary of State, the Master of Stair, employee of the English government, who first suggested a clan should be wiped out as a warning to Scotland to heed English power.
-He happily endorsed the edict of King William III to “extirpate that troublesome sept’, the clan MacDonald for daring to be late swearing an oath to the English Crown.
-(Secretaries of state ever since have had a damnable job coming to terms with Scottish aspirations over English interests.)
+He happily endorsed the edict of King William III to “extirpate that troublesome sept’, clan MacDonald, for daring to be late swearing an oath to the English Crown.
+(Secretaries of state ever since have had a damnable job coming to terms with Scottish aspirations.)
 William had to pacify the Scots if he was to be free to concentrate on killing Frenchmen.
 It was a strategic necessity.
-He would never accept the Scots as equals and his Scottish supporters knew that.
+He could not accept the Scots as equals and his Scottish supporters knew that.
 The Scots had to be crushed.

-Of course, there was, as there always is, a willing Scot to do an Englishman’s dirty work, one who feels that sense of inferiority.
-The massacre took place during the winter night of February 13th, 1692.
-As massacres go it was modest in number, around 48 souls, many more sent to the hills to hide, but it stands as a symbol of today’s genocidal impulses.
+Of course, there was, as there always is, a willing Scot to do an Englishman’s dirty work, one who feels that sense of inferiority might be enhanced by tragic loyalty.
+The massacre of Glencoe took place during the winter night of February 13th, 1692.
+As massacres go it was modest, around 48 souls, many more sent to the hills to hide, but it stands as a symbol of today’s genocidal impulses.

 Stair’s attitude is no different from General Henry Knox, the first secretary of war of the United States, describing “the utter extirpation of all the Indians in most populous parts of the Union [by means] more destructive to the Indian natives than the conduct of the conquerors of Mexico and Peru.”